Baonks81/baonks81.github.io/_posts/2023-10-02-Making-own-initramfs.md

 Initrd is a ramdisk that supports booting and switching_root to the real root filesystem.
 Usually /sbin/initrd

-Initramfs is a mini rootfs, so it will be created in the file initramfs.cpio.gz including initramfs.list (used to declare a list of files and directories running in initramfs), later it will also be separated into init_function.sh to save the files.
-The function is written in the init file, shortening the init.
+Initramfs is a mini root file-system, so it will be created in the file initramfs.cpio.gz including initramfs.list (used to declare a list of files and directories running in initramfs), later it will also be separated into init_function.sh to save the files.
+The functions are written in the init file, shortening the init.
 The initramfs.cpio.gz structure is as follows:

 {% include image.html
             img="images/20230509_112432.jpg"